AlexanderSenf/ShortReadMaskedMatchServer/README.md

 `curl http://localhost:9221/v1/mask?pos=100`

 This returns the two 4-byte values of the mask at the specified position.
 Useful for testing if the server reads the mask file correctly.

+# Issues

+The preferred Docker base image `openjdk:jre-alpine` procudes a Docker image of size 90MB, but causes an error when loading the BWI index file.
+The remeby was to switch to the standard `openjdk:8` image, but now the Docker image is 631MB.